 Focus on your life-force if you’d like contentment, a subtle happiness, and motivation.
 Focusing on approval from others will only bring uncertainty.

 Additionally, I hope my generation is ready for the consequences of its ghosting, judgement culture.
 Once we are past our youth, our social market value will change.
 We will start seeking friends only to find that we pushed most of them away.
-At least, we are superior to those losers who tried to build friendships and text us.
+At least, we are superior to those losers who tried to build friendships.
 Right?